worldwide-asset-exchange/waxjs/README.md

 ```js
 wax.avatar();
 ```
-If user logged in with social account, they can have avatar as URL.
-If user sets the avatar using NFT, function will return IPFS hash.
+If user sets the avatar using NFT, function will return IPFS hash, otherwise it will be empty.
 You can get full avatar URL from IPFS hash with a IPFS gateway, for example
 ```
 https://mediacache.wax.io/<IPFS_HASH>
 https://ipfs.io/ipfs/<IPFS_HASH>